 Also, it is worth noting that consumers are using their credit cards abroad, more than ever before, because the new EMV chip technology helps them avoid foreign transaction fees.
 For businesses and consumers, there is also the option of charging a transaction abroad in U.S. currency rather than local currency, which helps the merchant, but tends to end up in more charges for the credit card user.
 This little jab from the credit card companies seems to be something that consumers may not have caught onto yet.

 Another area of growth in mobile payments has been accomplished with Square and PayPal.
 These two companies have been leading the way with affordable NFC-enabled tech and EMV-compliant card readers that help small business owners and merchants take advantage of this opportunity to serve customers through the mobile environment.
 However, these merchants are still concerned about fraud while others were not aware of the liability changes that went into effect on October 1st, 2015.
-The changes basically say that the credit card companies are are no longer going to be liable for fraud from any U.S. businesses who don’t start using the EMV cards.
+The changes basically say that the credit card companies will no longer be liable for fraud from any U.S. businesses who don’t start using the EMV cards.

 Another area of opportunity is the ability to accept and process payments in China.
 In 2014, $6.84 trillion payments from payment cards were processed in China with significant future growth predicted.
 It’s an area that many merchants and small businesses may want to take advantage of as part of their overall payments strategies.